fasiehkhan/bugtracker/README.md

 Web application which allows user to track bugs and enhance their software development process.

+## Product update:
+Application is still in development.

 ## Requirements

 For building and running the application you need: